dan-84/laravel-vue-blog/README.md

 > N3 : Use `yarn watch` if you prefer old school watcher,
 > N4 : If assets modified, don't forget to launch `yarn prod` before deploy on production environment.

-### Permissions definitions

-Unlike other known project as [ENTRUST](https://github.com/Zizaco/entrust) or [laravel-permission](https://github.com/spatie/laravel-permission), which are very well suited for generic roles/permissions, i preferred a more lite and integrated custom solution.

-The mainly difference is that instead of store all permissions into specific SQL table, there are directly defined in a specific config file permissions.
-SQL side, roles entities relies only to a list of permissions key names.

-Indeed i feel this approach better for maintainability simply because permissions are hardly tied to the application with Laravel Authorization.
-This is anyway the standard way in CMS as Drupal where each module have specific config permission file.
-Permissions should be only owned by developers.

 ### Note on Laravel Mix

 You will observe that this boilerplate does not use [Laravel Mix](https://github.com/JeffreyWay/laravel-mix) which is shipped in Laravel for all assets management.